gcoyle83/ds-interviews/README.md

+> Note: There was a mistake in the original instructions for this exercise requesting that candidates fork this repository.
+Please DO NOT do this.
+Instead, clone the repo and create a new repo of your own containing your work on these exercises.
+You can then share that repo with us so that we can review your work.
+Thanks!

 # Description
 This dataset is developed from an open USGS dataset for water quality monitoring at the Port of Albany (New York) on the Hudson River ([USGS Station Website](https://waterdata.usgs.gov/monitoring-location/01359165/#parameterCode=00010&period=P7D&showMedian=true)).
 The data have been processed and minimally QC'd.